McGill-ECSE321-Fall2019/project-group-10/README.md

 Anas Shahid<br>

 <h2>Important</h2>
-For deliverable 4, there are 3 important branches that all have different pieces of the project for simplicity of testing.
+For deliverable 4, there are 4 important branches that all have different pieces of the project for simplicity of testing.
 <ol>
   <li> master : this branch contains the completed website application for marking
   <li> android : this branch contains the completed android application for marking
   <li> face_recog : this branch contains our facial recog extra feature and should only be used to test this feature
+  <li> createObjectsREST : this branch can be used to facilitate the creation of test objects for Android as described below
 </ol>

 <h2>Scope of Project:</h2><br>